jagadishb09/Masters_Thesis/Banach-tarski/code/README.md

 #### Step2: Prove the Banach-Tarski Theorem for the surface of the sphere

-#### Step3: Prove the Banach-Tarski theorem for a sloid ball cenetered at the origin
+#### Step3: Prove the Banach-Tarski theorem for a solid ball cenetered at the origin

 ##### Progress: